glpi-project/glpi/apirest.md

   This read-only mode allow to use this API with parallel calls.
   In write mode, sessions are locked and you client must wait the end of a call before the next one can execute.

-* You can filter API access by enable theses parameters in glpi General Config (API tab) :
+* You can filter API access by enable the following parameters in glpi General Config (API tab) :
    - IPv4 range
    - IPv6 address
    - *app_token* parameter : if not empty, you must pass this parameter in all of your api calls